 It’s 2019!
 It’s been a little quiet lately (blame our founders for disappearing to the other side of the world for all of December…!) so we thought we’d interrupt your social media stream of “new year new me” to give you an update on what we’re up to at Helicon HQ.
 We’ve been on a […]Read more "New Year!"

 “He took the lyre upon his left arm and tried each string in turn with the key, so that at his touch it sounded awesomely.
-And Phoebus Apollo laughed for joy; for the sweet throb of the marvellous music went to his heart, and a soft longing took hold on his soul as he listened. […]Read More Music Week (or A Complete Guide To Throat Singing)
+And Phoebus Apollo laughed for joy; for the sweet throb of the marvellous music went to his heart, and a soft longing took hold on his soul as he listened. […]Read more "Music Week (or A Complete Guide To Throat Singing)"

 “Death in ten thousand shapes hangs ever over our heads, and no man can elude him; therefore, let us go forward and either win glory for ourselves, or yield it to another.” – Sarpedon, Iliad, 12.310-28 We’re back to classical concepts this week, with another cast favourite.
-This week is all about glory, or Kleos as […]Read More Read me.
-Win Kleos
+This week is all about glory, or Kleos as […]Read more "Read me.
+Win Kleos"

-“Access is a basic right and requirement, a continually evolving methodology that enhances the theatrical and professional landscape; accessibility enables theatre practitioners and audiences to create, engage with and enjoy our work.” – Graeae Theatre Company When we founded Helicon Storytelling, we agreed that we believe stories are for everyone and storytelling should […]Read more "Accessibility Week!"
+“Access is a basic right and requirement, a continually evolving methodology that enhances the theatrical and professional landscape; accessibility enables theatre practitioners and audiences to create, engage with and enjoy our work.” – Graeae Theatre Company When we founded Helicon Storytelling, our mission statement included a commitment that stories are for everyone and storytelling should […]Read more "Accessibility Week!"